Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 How to bake with fresh rhubarb

 When harvesting or shopping for rhubarb, you’ll want to look for firm, brightly coloured pink, red or green stalks.
 The colour doesn’t really change the way it tastes, but the more colourful stalks will make for a more stunning bake if you can find them.
+Fresh rhubarb will keep well on the counter for a day or two, in the crisper for up to 4-5 days or you can dice and freeze the stalks in an airtight container or freezer bag for up to 6 months.

 Rhubarb Quick Bread. | harvestandnourish.com

-Tips for making rhubarb quick bread
+Tips for making Rhubarb Quick Bread

 The vegetable oil and buttermilk are key to its thick, cakey-soft texture.
 If you don’t have buttermilk, you can make your own (see note below) or replace it with Greek yogurt.
 This recipe also works well with frozen rhubarb if you have a stash in your freezer (see note).